 Kevin van Braak, Rabin Huissen, Sarojini Lewis, Sandim Mendes, Sara Rajaei, Sara Hamadeh, Abhishek Thapar, Nicola Unger, Efrat Zehavi

-Sarojini Lewis (NL, 1984) follows the traces of migration histories with which she is entwined; a journey that takes her from the Netherlands to Suriname, India, England, and Palestine.
-She portrays herself in these landscapes, and in video performances, allowing the cultures of her ancestors to leave their imprints on her skin.
+Sarojini Lewis (1984) followed the traces of migration histories with which she is entwined; a journey that took her from the Netherlands to Suriname, India, England, and Palestine.
+She portrayed herself in these landscapes, and in video performances, allowing the cultures of her ancestors to leave their imprints on her skin.

-The work of Sandim Mendes (NL, 1986) is motivated by a desire to weave herself into the legacy of Cape Verdean culture.
+The work of Sandim Mendes (1986) is motivated by a desire to weave herself into the legacy of Cape Verdean culture.
 She delves into relatives’ memories, using her imagination to fill in the gaps.
-In a new installation at TENT, she reconstructs the stories with which her grandfather, in his social role as a griot or storyteller, transmitted oral history and knowledge.
-The story told of a future life elsewhere.
+In a new installation, she reconstructed the stories with which her grandfather, in his social role as a griot, transmitted oral history and knowledge and foresaw a future life elsewhere.

-In a penetrating new video work, Sara Rajaei (IR, 1976) employs a child’s perspective to find a voice for memories of a hostile world that hitherto could not be spoken.
+In an intense new video work, Sara Rajaei (Abidan, Iran, 1976) employs a child’s perspective to find a voice for memories of a hostile world that hitherto could not be spoken.
 Rajaei’s use of strong, mental images bears witness to experiences for which documentary imagery often fails.

-The artist duo RoosWiesBlauw give a workshop throughout the exhibition period in which children from groups 7 and 8 address the exhibition’s topics to create an online audio play.
+The artist duo RoosWiesBlauw designed a workshop in which children from groups 7 and 8 explored the exhibition’s topics and created an online audio play.